 Springtime in Tuscany is perfect for a visit with kids.
 It’s nice to travel around the region and not worry about high temperatures and overheating in babies and small children.

 Keep in mind that swimming pools don’t open up until late spring, so if you’re staying at an agriturismo in the countryside, don’t count on swimming as an activity.
 Also, playgrounds are often wet and muddy during the spring.

 If you’re bringing a stroller, it’s helpful to have a rain cover.

-If you’re worried about your kids only eating pizza, pasta, and gelato while you’re in Italy, spring is a nice time to visit.
+If you’re worried about your kids only eating pizza, pasta, and gelato while you’re in Tuscany, spring is a nice time to visit.
 I find that with all of the new produce available, it’s easy to get my kids to eat healthy, fresh fruits and vegetables.